fkie-cad/s-chat/README.md

 $ SChat.exe -i 123.456.789.876 -p 5432 -n alice -c aliceCertThumbPrint
 ```

-The cmd options may be skipped, because there are input fields in the app for them too.
+The cmd options can be skipped, because there are configuration fields in the app for them too.

 After starting, one partner has to play the **server** side.
 `User name`, `Port` and `Cert thumb` (thumbprint of the certificate) have to be filled with valid values.